Portuguese yields edge back down as coalition talks heat up

 German 10-year Bund yields, the benchmark for

-euro zone borrowing costs, were up 1 bp at 0.59 percent after
+euro zone borrowing costs, were flat on the day at 0.58 percent,

 German economic data, including August industrial output,